Fishless Cycle ( Aquarium Nitrogen Cycle )

 The whole aquarium cycling process can take up to 6~8 weeks to mature a new fish tank.
 To grow these bacteria, a constant source of ammonia is needed.
 Traditionally, people use a few hardy, “expandable” fish as the source of ammonia to cycle their tanks.
 Most of these “expandable” fish usually will not live through the nitrogen cycle.

 Some people use fish food or a piece of raw fish meat or shrimp as a source of ammonia.
-While this can work, I do not recommend it because it will not only make a mess in your tank with unpleasant smell, but the whole fishless cycle process will also be slowed down because you have added another procedure – waiting for the fish food or the fish and shrimp to slowly break down to produce ammonia.
+While it can work, I do not recommend it.
+Because it will not only make a mess in your tank with an unpleasant smell, but the whole fishless cycle process will also be slower because you have added another procedure – waiting for the fish food or the fish and shrimp to slowly break down to produce ammonia.
 It can add a few more weeks to the already slow process of fishless cycling.
-In addition, you have no control over the amount of ammonia produced in your tank.
+Besides, you have no control over the amount of ammonia produced in your tank.

 The more efficient way to do fishless cycle is the direct use of pure ammonia.
 What I did was that I bought a bottle of Ace Ammonia Janitorial Strength Formula from Ace Hardware.
 It is 10% ammonia and 90% water with nothing else in it.
-It is very important that it must have nothing else but ammonia and water in it!
-A good alternative product specifically made for fishless cycle is Ammonium Chloride Solution by Dr Tim’s Aquatics.
+It is crucial that it must have nothing else but ammonia and water in it!
+Some of the ammonia products are for cleaning, and they have soap in there.
+A good alternative product specifically made for the fishless cycle is Ammonium Chloride Solution by Dr. Tim’s Aquatics.

 Now, what else do you need?
 A liquid water test kit with the ability to test ammonia, nitrite, nitrate, as well as PH!
 It is important to know that most paper strip test kits are not accurate and they are pretty much worthless for fish tank cycling.
-That is why a liquid test kit is needed.
-I used API Freshwater Master Test Kit.
+That is we need a liquid test kit.
+I have used API Freshwater Master Test Kit.

 For Saltwater tanks, you must use a different kit called API Saltwater Master Test Kit.

-The procedure of doing a fishless cycle is really straight forward.
+The procedure of doing a fishless cycle is straightforward.
 Start with having your fish tank set up and running, especially the filter, because it is where most of the good bacteria will grow on.

 You need to put only a few drops of pure ammonia into the fish tank water.
 Use the test kit to check the concentration.
 You can do with 2~3ppm (part per million) if you plan to add only a few fish at a time.
 If you plan to add full stock at once, 5~6ppm ammonia concentration is needed.